JohnStokes228/power_rangers_nlp/README.md

 I also did some more basic EDA as can never practice that enough but to be hoenst it wasnt at all relevant or helpful.

-The resultant model was supprisingly successful with absolute bare minimum of effort, outputs samples can be found in the 'samples' folder.
+The resultant model was supprisingly successful with absolute bare minimum of effort, outputs samples can be found in the 'samples' folder. highlights include:

+- the blue ranger repeatedly getting married
+- the black ranger flirting with criminality
+- repeated references to some character named matthew
+- a supprisingly well written finale

+overall fairly happy with how this one turned out :)